 Citizenship is a big step and can easily be fraught with complications.
+Pledging your allegiance to a new country isn’t something to be taken lightly.
+With several complex steps and forms to fill out, mistakes are a common but problematic issue in the naturalization process.
 Having a professional citizenship lawyer can help you iron out the legal bumps in the road to get you from your green card to citizenship as easily as possible.

 If you have been a legal permanent resident (green card holder) of the United States and now thinking about obtaining U.S. citizenship, a South Florida citizenship lawyer can help you determine if you qualify and guide you through the naturalization process.